sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/mcp_comprehensive_guide.md

     participant MI as McpIntegration
     participant MTR as McpToolRouter
     participant MC as McpConverters
-    participant UMTS as UnifiedMcpToolSystem
+    participant UMTS as McpToolExecutor
-    participant EMCP as EmbeddedMcpServer
+    participant EMCP as EmbeddedMcpProvider

     PH->>MI: Process tool use
     MI->>MTR: Route tool use